Hardware Technical Writer

 With modern technical writing tools like Paligo and MadCap Flare, it’s easy to create PDFs and HTML5 from the same set of content files.
 So you can have content designed for print and a stylish online help system, without the need for anything to be written twice.
 All that’s needed is a little extra formatting for each of the outputs.

 Why would you want online help when a PDF can be presented online?
 Because PDF files can be large and take a long time to download and the formatting can be displayed differently on different devices.
-HTML5 online help gives a smoother, faster user experience, especially on smartphones, as it is made up of a collection of files, not a single file.
+HTML5 online help gives a smoother, faster user experience, especially on smartphones.